tev/mac-chd-convert/README.md

 Short script to convert .7z files to .chd

 I had some issues with python dependencies using https://github.com/nickheyer/CHDconvert, so I made a shell script that does about the same thing.
+Files must be compressed as .7z or .zip
+Supported disc image formats: cue, iso, gdi

 ## Setup
 This requires 7z and chman.
 If you don't have them installed, do that with: